dabadabadabadaba/task-list-front-end/project-docs/wave-01.md

     - Consider making this change and the subsequent necessary changes through the rest of the component to deepen your understanding of the code.
 3. How is the ~~strikethrough~~ style applied when the task title is clicked? `A: The tasks are actually buttons and there's a ternary in line 8 of Task.js`
     - Consider updating the appropriate rule sets to change the text or background color when a task is marked complete.
 4. What `props` does `TaskList` have?
-Where do they come from?
+Where do they come from? `A: The props are id, title and isComplete.
+They come from App.js, specifically from the constant "TASKS"`
-5. Where is the function `getTaskListJSX` called in `TaskList`?
+5. Where is the function `getTaskListJSX` called in `TaskList`? `It's being called on line 19, which is a return of an unordered list with all the tasks`
-    - How would the code change without this helper function?
+    - How would the code change without this helper function?`We replaced the helper function with the actual content of the function and it worked!`
 6. What component is `TASKS` passed to in `App`?
     - How does the component pass `TASKS`?
     - What element is the component wrapped in?